 Process

-Good process is not red tape.
-It is how the project keeps its footing as decisions, materials, and field work start moving together.
+Good process isn't red tape.
+It's what keeps a project on its feet once decisions, materials, and field work are all moving at once.

 1